qrodenas/tensor-knitting/next_goals.md

 # Next Goals

 ### 26/11

+- Check behaviour of MPS simulators when changing coupling constant with distance.
+Also check what happens if we change link dimension.

 - Fix the code for computing the expectation value with MPS (more general observable definition)

-- See if there is a problem when we sample subcircuits (QPD not summing up to one)
+- See if there is a problem when we sample subcircuits (QPD not summing up to one)?
+Qiskit problem?s

+- Add maxdim and cutoff to all apply().

+- I am finding that maybe manually contracting tensors (manually computing inner products) can be faster

+- Ask Gian where my code can be made more efficient.

 - Look at older things
 ### 15/11